A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Introduction

 Our previous work \cite{Osborne2023}, studied the MAST-U \cite{MU-Device} divertor in Ohmic density ramp discharges and found rotational temperatures consistent with these previous findings.
-The rotational temperature was found to increase in deep detachment in the strongly baffled MAST-U divertor, hinting at a connection to longer lifetimes of the molecules before dissociation or ionisation.\\
+The rotational temperature was found to increase in deep detachment in the strongly baffled MAST-U divertor, hinting at a connection to longer lifetimes of the molecules before dissociation or ionisation.
+Our MAST-U results also demonstrated a non-Boltzmann distribution for the ground-state vibrational distribution of the molecules, and revealed a curious boost to the $\nu=2,3$ populations during detachment \cite{Osborne2023}.\\